Last update: 9/17/2020

-What is the difference between coronavirus and the flu?
+What is the difference between COVID-19 and the flu?

-The difference between coronavirus and the flu is the symptoms you have.
+One of the main differences between COVID-19 and the flu is the symptoms you have.
 While they’re similar, there are some key differences between the two.

 COVID-19, or coronavirus, affects the lower respiratory tract of a person’s lungs and produces symptoms like: